-This Vegan Strawberry Crisp is juicy, crisp and so easy to make!
+This strawberry crisp is sweet, juicy, and so easy to make!
 It uses only 7 ingredients, most of which are already in your pantry, and makes a great quick vegan dessert!

 strawberry crisp in a bowl with ice cream and a spoon

-Vegan Strawberry Crisp has been my go to quick fruity dessert for a while.
-Sometimes I substitute in blueberries, or even apples, but I always return to strawberries the most.
-I love how macerated they get and how they naturally breakdown to be such a juicy and fruit dessert.
-The crisp topping is the perfect mix of crispy, buttery and a hint of sweetness for a great weeknight dessert!
+Vegan Strawberry Crisp has been my go-to quick fruity dessert for a while.
+Sometimes I substitute in blueberries, or even apples, but I always return to strawberries.
+I love how macerated they get and how they naturally breakdown to be such a juicy and fruity dessert.
+The crisp topping is the perfect mix of crispy and buttery, with a hint of sweetness for a great weeknight dessert!

 This post is sponsored by Bob’s Red Mill!
 Thanks for supporting the brands that support Jessica in the Kitchen!
 All thoughts and opinions are my own!